rpadmarao/gridloc/README.md

 # GridLoc

-> A Vue.js project
 > A big amount of the world's population lacks street addresses.
-Cheap smartphones and GPS's can allow a system to be adopted as a solurion so that people would be able to communicate location information to each other.
+Cheap smartphones and GPS's can allow a system to be adopted as a solution so that people would be able to communicate location information to each other.

 ## Build Setup